jrochkind/bento_search/README.md

        conf.item_decorators = [ SomeModule, OtherModule]
     end

-See BentoSearch::Item for more information on decorators, and BentoSearch::Link on links.
+See BentoSearch::Link for more info on links.
+(TODO: Better docs/examples on decorators).

 ## Planned Features